 I have underlined and linked all appropriate material that I have written about for each site.
 Please feel free to explore and look around at all of the information!

 San Onofre State Beach is on the northern border of San Diego County.
 I highly recommend visiting this beach, as it is so primitive.
 As you can see, I have two videos of San Onofre State Beach (I love this place!)
 I took the first in winter and the second in summer.
 Have fun and compare the seasonal shorelines!
 Please see the link above for more information.

 The Trail to Trestles Beach is located on the NW corner of San Onofre State Beach.
 This beach is known worldwide due to the famous surf breaks offshore.
 Click on the link for more information!

 Here is one of my all-time favorite spots in San Diego!
 I adore the makeshift garden that the surfers have created!
 I also love how rustic and ‘natural’ this beach is.
 To learn more, please click on the link above.

-My family has always loved Oceanside Harbor!
-This is North County San Diego’s only harbor.
+My family has always loved Oceanside Harbor- North County, San Diego’s only harbor.
 Whenever we have a beach day, we will come here to have our favorite fish and chips and clam chowder in all of San Diego at Harbor Fish and Chips!
-On the west side of the harbor is Oceanside Harbor Beach as well as the location for the public boat launch.
-Harborside Village is a collection of shops and restaurants which is located at the south side of the harbor.
+Harborside Village is a collection of shops and restaurants located on the south side of the harbor.
+On the west side of the harbor is Oceanside Harbor Beach and the location for the public boat launch.

-Saint Malo Beach is found in southern Oceanside, just at the border with Carlsbad.
-Known for its rich history and architecture, this private beach has little to no information on the internet, which I found intriguing, to say the least.
-Click on the above link for more information!
+Saint Malo Beach is found in southern Oceanside, just at the border with Carlsbad, and is known for its rich history and architecture, which has little to no information on the internet, which I found intriguing.
+Click on the above link for more details!

 Warm Water Jetty and Terramar Beach